WebAssembly/design/AstSemantics.md

  * `grow_memory` : grow linear memory by a given unsigned delta of pages.
     Return the previous memory size in units of pages or -1 on failure.

-When a maximum memory size is declared in the [memory section](Module.md#linear-memory-section), `grow_memory` must fail if it would grow past the maximum.
+When a linear memory has a declared [maximum memory size](Modules.md#linear-memory-section), `grow_memory` must fail if it would grow past the maximum.
 However, `grow_memory` may still fail before the maximum if it was not possible to reserve the space up front or if enabling the reserved memory fails.